justeattakeaway/pie/apps/pie-docs/src/foundations/radius/overview.md

 ### Partial rounding

-This group includes all radii that maintain the component’s proportions by partially rounding their edges.
+This group includes all radiuses that maintain the component proportions by partially rounding their edges.
 We use multiples of 4px/pt/dp to set the levels of roundness.

 {% contentPageImage {
     src:"../../../assets/img/foundations/radius/default-rounding.svg",
     width: "270px",
-    caption: "Visual example of how default rounding looks in a Modal component."
+    caption: "Visual example of how default rounding looks in a modal component."
 } %}

 ### Full rounding

-It allows us to create fully rounded corners keeping the component’s proportions.
-We use a set size of 50rem, which ensures our components always have fully rounded corners regardless of their size.
+It allows us to create fully-rounded corners keeping the component proportions.
+We use a set size of 50rem, which ensures our components always have fully-rounded corners regardless of their size.

 {% contentPageImage {
     src:"../../../assets/img/foundations/radius/full-rounding.svg",
     width: "97px",
-    caption: "Visual example of how full rounding looks in a Button component."
+    caption: "Visual example of how full rounding looks in a button component."
 } %}

 ---